Parks and Recreation

 Overview

-Stapp Nature Area is a 8.11-acre natural area located on Huron Parkway, north of Plymouth Road.
+Stapp Nature Area is a 8.11-acre wooded natural area located on Huron Parkway, north of Plymouth Road.
 View the Ann Arbor Parks and Nature Areas Map for location context.
 The nature area has rustic trails that meander through a mature oak-history forest, as well as as a small vernal pool with great frog and toad habitat.
 The diversity of large trees in such a small area is what makes the nature area remarkable, with species such as white, black, and bur oaks; shagbark, bitternut, and pignut hickories, as well as red maple, black walnut, white ash, and slippery elm.
 A walking trail connects Stapp Nature Area to Tuebingen Park.
-Stapp Nature area is adjacent to the Leslie Golf Course and Traverwood branch of the Ann Arbor Public Library.
+Stapp Nature area is adjacent to the Leslie Park Golf Course and Traverwood branch of the Ann Arbor Public Library.

 Access and Parking

 There is limited street parking along Huron Parkway and Traverwood Drive in front of the AADL Traverwood Branch.
-There is also street parking on Traver Boulevard which is a short walk from the park.
+There is also street parking on Traver Boulevard, which is a short walk from the park.
 Refer to posted signage regarding parking rules and restrictions.

 There are three park trailheads that can all be accessed on foot.
 One trailhead starts at Huron Pkwy., in the northeast corner of the park.
 Another starts in the southeast side off of Traverwood Dr., and the third leads from Tuebingen Park into the northwest corner of the park.